-A project component is a single, unique and independent entity that can be reused in two ways:
+A project component can be reused in a project in two ways:

-- Referencing is a way to use the same component multiple times.
+- Referencing is a way to use the same component more than once.

 After a component is created, it can be referenced in multiple places throughout a project.
 For example, a project variable may be referenced within an activity and also within a script.
 Or an activity may be referenced within an operation (as an operation step) or within a script.